 You can simply set the gain and offset with two non-interacting resistors, and no matching or trimming is required to minimize the common-mode rejection.

 This Design Idea is suitable for applications where power is applied to only one of the three remote DC loads at a time, and where the available wiring or number of connector pins is limited.

 Three remote loads can be independently controlled by just using 3 wires and 2 switches.
 The loads can be of any kind as long as they are DC-driven and switched at relatively low frequencies (<100Hz).
 Best suitable for low voltage loads <40VDC.

-An SDI 75-ohm BNC-cable is usually one way, transferring digital uncompressed video (and audio) from video cameras to your video switcher.
-This idea shows how you can transfer (both preview and program) tally information back to the camera - using the same single SDI-cable.
-You don't need extra cabling, battery-driven wireless tally systems becomes also superfluous.
+A 75-ohm SDI BNC cable is normally used for the one-way transfer of digital uncompressed video (and multichannel audio) - from video cameras to your video switcher.
+This idea shows how you can transfer (both preview and program) tally information back to the camera - using the same single SDI cable.
+You don't need any extra cabling or battery-driven wireless tally systems.

 The old and faithful TL431 shunt regulator is a very versatile component.
 In this circuit idea, TL431 forms together with a +3.3V or +5V voltage regulator a simple and good quality current loop transmitter.